microsoft/semantic-kernel/samples/apps/copilot-chat-app/webapi/DeploymentTemplates/README.md

 .\DeploySK-Existing-AI.ps1 -DeploymentName YOUR_DEPLOYMENT_NAME -Subscription YOUR_SUBSCRIPTION_ID -Endpoint "YOUR_AZURE_OPENAI_ENDPOINT"
 ```

 After entering the command above, you will be prompted to enter your OpenAI or Azure OpenAI API key.
-(You can also pass in the API key using the -ApiKey paramater followed by a SecureString)
+(You can also pass in the API key using the -ApiKey parameter followed by a SecureString)

 Note: the Azure OpenAI endpoint is ignored and can be omitted when you are using an OpenAI instance from [openai.com](https://openai.com).